New York State Department of Labor: Workers' compensation

 Workers' compensation ensures financial and medical benefits for employees who suffer work-related injuries or illnesses, funded by employer insurance or self-insurance.
 Enacted in the 1910s, the Workers' Compensation Law implements workers' compensation in New York.

 The New York State Insurance Fund (NYSIF) of the department provides workers' compensation and disability insurance.
 The Workers' Compensation Board (WCB) administers, adjudicates, and enforces the state's workers' compensation laws.
 The Workers' Compensation Security Fund ensures the continuation of workers' compensation benefits when an insurance carrier becomes insolvent, with funding derived from assessments on insurance carriers' premiums.
+The New York Compensation Insurance Rating Board (CIRB) is a nonprofit, unincorporated association of insurance carriers and is licensed as the official organization to develop workers' compensation rates.